0ur0bor0s/third_eye_video_game/README.md

 # Third Eye
 ![](gif/enemy_animation.gif)

-Third Eye is a bullet hell style shooter using a 2d game engine written in C++ using OpenFrameworks.
+Third Eye is a danmaku style shooter using a 2d game engine written in C++ using OpenFrameworks.
 Art was drawn using Asesprite.

 # Features
 - sprite system including sprite animation